Mehdo0/ft_transcendence/README.md

     +------------------> [ backend (FastAPI) :8000 ]  <-->  [ SQLite (data/game_data.db) ]
 ```

-- nginx is the only container exposed on the host (ports 80 and 443).
+- nginx is the only container exposed on the host (ports 8080 and 8443, so the project runs without root).
-- HTTP traffic on port 80 is redirected to HTTPS.
+- HTTP traffic on port 8080 is redirected to HTTPS on 8443.
 - `/api/` and `/ws/` are proxied to the FastAPI backend, with WebSocket upgrade headers.
 - Everything else is served by the frontend.
 - The TLS certificate is self-signed at project initialisation (setup.sh / first make).